yldio/asap-hub/README.md

 There is a GitHub Actions workflow to backup and restore Contentful data.

 Backups are done twice a day for production and once a day for dev.
-You can trigger a data restoration from the action menu.
+You can trigger a data restoration from the action menu ([click here](https://github.com/yldio/asap-hub/actions/workflows/on-demand-contentful-restore.yml)).
 This can be done using production or development data and target custom environments.

 - [on-schedule-backup-prod.yml](./.github/workflows/on-schedule-backup-prod.yml) to backup from prod
 - [on-schedule-backup-dev.yml](./.github/workflows/on-schedule-backup-dev.yml) to backup from dev